bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

             },
             //...
     }

 [Code sample](https://gist.github.com/dmytroyarmak/10935438) index.bemjson.js.

 This block has to be implemented in BEMHTML technology in order to be turned into an appropriate piece of HTML.
 It needs to be styled with CSS as well.
-So you can create this block with all the default technologies just by removing `-T` flag.
+So you can create this block with two types of technologies at once.

-    $ bem create -l desktop.blocks -b goods
+    bem create -l desktop.blocks -b goods -T bemhtml -T css

 Then write BEMHTML code in a `desktop.blocks/goods/goods.bemhtml` file that processes BEMJSON input data into the block's elements.
 Use a `tag` mode to define an HTML representation of a **goods** block and its elements as well.

     block('goods')(